facebook/react/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Then, love your neighbor as yourself.
+* Do not murder.
+* Do not commit adultery.
+* Do not steal.
+* Do not covet.
+* Do not bear false witness.

 Examples of unacceptable behavior by participants include: